FSC Research Workshop | 29 October 2019 | DAZ Berlin

 Pls note: Registration deadline one week before, after will be disregarded

 The FSC Research Workshop is a public event.
 Photos will be taken.
-The organiser reserves the right to publish photographic and documentation of this event in print and online formats.
-By registering for the workshop you consent thay you may appear in the print and online documentation of the event.
+The organiser reserves the right to publish photos and documentation of the workshop in print and online formats.
+By registering you consent thay you may appear in print and/or online documentation.

 POLICY-ORIENTED CONTRIBUTIONS, DISCUSSIONS, VIEWS EXCHANGE AND NETWORK BUILDING